Fashion: men's necklaces - once chubby, now hip - ExBulletin

 “Everyone wants to be a little street and ghetto”

-Until recently, experts recommended very few accessories for gentlemen: a nice wristwatch, a good pair of cufflinks and, if they were married, a modest wedding ring.
+Until recently, experts recommended very few accessories for gentlemen: a nice wristwatch, a good pair of cufflinks and, if they were married, a modest wedding band.

 “For a long time, colorful ties were the only permitted adornment for suits and shirts in soft colors,” says Carl Tillessen of the German Fashion Institute (DMI).
 “While the rest of the attire was understated, the ties were the few square inches of silk the men were allowed to play with.”